microsoft/AzureTrailblazerAcademy/month3/lab_serverless/README.md

    ![On the Extract Compressed (Zipped) Folders dialog window, the extraction path is highlighted in the Files will be extracted to this folder field.](images/Setup/zip-extract.png 'Extract Compressed Folders')

-5. Navigate to `C:\ServerlessMCW\MCW-Serverless-architecture-master\Hands-on lab\starter`
+5. Navigate to `C:\ServerlessMCW\AzureTrailblazerAcademy-master\month3\lab_serverless\code\TollBooth`

 6. From the **TollBooth** folder, open the Visual Studio Solution file: **TollBooth.sln**.
 Notice the solution contains the following projects:

    - TollBooth
    - UploadImages

-   > **Note**: The UploadImages project is used for uploading a handful of car photos for testing scalability of the serverless architecture.
+   > **Note**: The UploadImages project is used for uploading a handful of car photos for testing scalability of the serverless architecture.s

-7. Switch to windows explorer, navigate back to the **starter** subfolder and open the **license plates** subfolder.
-It contains sample license plate photos used for testing out the solution.
-One of the photos is guaranteed to fail OCR processing, which is meant to show how the workload is designed to handle such failures.
-The **copyfrom** folder is used by the UploadImages project as a basis for the 1,000 photo upload option for testing scalability.

 ## Exercise 1: Azure data, storage, and serverless environment setup